Toonami: 2019–present: T.O.M. 6 era

 During the Total Immersion Event in November 2019, T.O.M.
-5 was killed by the Forge Commander in episode 4 of The Forge.
+5 was killed by the Forge Commander, in which T.O.M. called him "Booger", in episode 4 of The Forge.
 This signaled the ending of TOM 5's service as the host of Toonami's programming block, which began back in 2013.
 This iteration of T.O.M. was the longest running host in Toonami history.
+In episode 5, SARA revived TOM by using the Forge to create a new body, therefore, occurring the birth of T.O.M.
+6.

 On January 8, 2020, it was announced that Sword Art Online: Alicization – War of Underworld would premiere on the network on January 18.
 On January 23, it was announced that Toonami would be reducing the block to five hours, as Fire Force was ending its run; the new block aired from 11:00 PM to 4:00 AM.
 On February 6, it was announced that the block would lose another one and a half hours, as Dr. Stone was ending its run, while reruns of The Promised Neverland and Attack on Titan would also cease.
 This reduced the length of the block to three and a half hours, which aired from 11:30 PM to 3:00 AM.
 On April 8, it was announced that Toonami would be reduced to a three-hour block, as Sword Art Online: Alicization - War of Underworld was ending its run.
 On April 15, it was announced that Paranoia Agent would premiere on April 25 and that Food Wars: Shokugeki no Soma would be removed from the block until a new agreement was struck for the next season.
 On June 3, it was announced that the run of JoJo's Bizarre Adventure: Golden Wind would be put on hold due to dubbing production problems associated with the COVID-19 pandemic, with the Adult Swim original series Ballmastrz: 9009 temporarily replacing it on Toonami starting on June 6.